pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 * Fix - New response of invalid grant no longer cause oauth to become invalidated

 ### 1.5.2
-* Fix - v3 Pardot API call goes to appropriate endpoint
+* Fix - v3 Account Engagement API call goes to appropriate endpoint

 ### 1.5.1
 * Fix - Handled an issue that cause de-authentication

 ### 1.5.0
-* Maintenance - Added Salesforce SSO authentication in preparation of Pardot authentication being discontinued in February 2021
+* Maintenance - Added Salesforce SSO authentication in preparation of Account Engagement authentication being discontinued in February 2021
 * Improvement - Added authentication status indicator to settings page
 * Improvement - Users no longer need to refresh the settings page after resetting settings
-* Fix - Admin notices no longer overlap the Pardot logo on the settings page
+* Fix - Admin notices no longer overlap the Account Engagement logo on the settings page
 * Fix - "#cancel" button on popup when not authenticated now closes popup (also changed name to more descriptive "Close")
 * Fix - PHP error no longer appears when initially adding widget